Mastering Number (Reception & KS1)

 • develop a secure understanding of how to build firm mathematical foundations with a stronger subject and pedagogical understanding for EYFS and KS1.

-• secure an understanding of the mathematical expectations of the Early Years Framework and the meaning of the Early Learning Goals.
+• secure an understanding of the mathematical age-related expectations including expectations of the Early Years Framework and the meaning of the Early Learning Goals.

 The Mastering Number Programme is fully funded by the Maths Hubs Programme so is free to participating schools.

-Click register to express your interest.
+Click Register to express your interest.